No Class Action

 This provision primarily refers to the case where another proceeding is pending between the same parties.
 However, it can also be relevant if many individual claims of the same kind are pending.
 In these cases, too, the court may, if it appears necessary with regard to procedural efficiency, interrupt a proceeding until another proceeding has been decided.

-For example, in the "Dieselgate" cases, many Austrian courts interrupted proceedings until the European Court of Justice (ECJ) had ruled on the question of jurisdiction in one of these proceedings (see eg, Austrian Supreme Court 4 Ob 119/19g) and subsequently followed the decision of ECJ.
+For example, in the "Dieselgate" cases, many Austrian courts interrupted proceedings until the ECJ had ruled on the question of jurisdiction in one of these proceedings (see eg, Austrian Supreme Court 4 Ob 119/19g) and subsequently followed the decision of ECJ (see 4.1 Mechanisms for Bringing Collective Redress/Class Actions).

 An interruption can therefore be envisaged if the other proceedings are likely to be terminated in the near future and extensive and costly hearings of evidence can be avoided in the interrupted proceedings.